-Not only do we bring Jäger into the mix, but the entire drink begins by spraying the glass with Yellow Chartreuse.
-That enhances the herbal complexity, and when root beer and ice cream are added, it becomes a most intriguing indulgence.Continue to 5 of 10 below.
+Not only does the recipe bring Jäger into the mix, but the entire drink begins by spraying the glass with Yellow Chartreuse.
+That enhances the herbal complexity and, when root beer and ice cream are added, it becomes a most intriguing indulgence.Continue to 5 of 12 below.

-If you didn't think Jäger could hold its own in fancy martini-like cocktails, we have a few recipes that prove otherwise.
-The herbal blend of the liqueur is a great base for high-end drinks; you just have to get past its party animal stigma.
+If you can't imagine Jäger can hold its own in fancy martini-like cocktails, it's time to rethink its image.
+The herbal blend is a great base for high-end drinks; you just have to get past its party animal stigma.

 Case in point, the widow maker.
 This mix of vodka, coffee liqueur, and grenadine is quite the delight, and it's easy to mix up.
 Surprise your friends, but don't let them see the Jäger bottle.
 They'll never guess your secret ingredient.

 Some people in the cocktail scene scoff at the red-headed slut, but countless others still enjoy it.
-It's another shot that popped up at the end of the 20th century when the names were anything but PC.
-It remains quite popular today.
+The shot popped up at the end of the 20th century when many drink names were anything but politically correct and remains quite popular today.